Do you make work resolutions?

-These electrical safety habits are not listed in order from least to most important, or any other order, for that matter.
+In the spirit of starting a new year on the right foot, we’ve re-publishing a list of habits that you may want to adopt as your new year’s resolutions.
+These suggested electrical safety habits are not listed in order from least to most important, or in any other particular order.
 They are simply a list of some back-to-basics best practices that are taught in our electrical safety training classes.
-Many of these spark conversations that reveal that some habits are still not practiced regularly.

-1. I will test GFCI’s monthly as per manufacturer’s instructions.
+1. I will test GFCIs per manufacturer’s instructions.

 2. I will inspect power strips and extension cords for damage and replace any damaged cords.

-Anywhere there are extension cords and heavy equipment in close proximity, there is a chance that the cords will become damaged due to contact, whether it’s intended or unintended.
-Even if a cord has been in the same place for years and has never caused a problem, I will not assume it’s OK; I will inspect it anyway.
+Anywhere there are extension cords and heavy equipment in close proximity, there is a chance that the cords will become damaged due to contact.
+Even if a cord has been in the same place for years and has never caused a problem, I will not assume it is OK; I will inspect it anyway.

 3. Even when I am certain that the mains are shut off, I will use my electrical gloves to test before touching.

 In our electrical safety training, we can never stress enough the importance of this advice.
 Commit to performing live-dead-live checks on any electrical circuit you work on prior to touching wiring or components.
 A live-dead-live check consists of verifying your electrical meter works on a known live circuit, testing the de-energized circuit to verify zero energy state, and re-checking your meter again on a known live circuit.